yassine-khadiri/TokenizeArt/README.md

 An advanced ERC721 NFT contract with both off-chain and fully on-chain NFT capabilities.
 The contract allows for:

 1. Traditional off-chain metadata NFTs (IPFS-based)
-2. Fully on-chain NFTs with SVG images and metadata stored directly in the contract
+2. Fully on-chain NFTs with SVG images and metadata stored directly in the blockchain

 ## Language Choice